-Authors are greatly thankful to Prof. R.Johnson and K.Erdman from the EBCO Technology (Vancouver, B.C.
-CANADA) for warm reception and supervision during the job term under project TENSOR in Alabama (USA), to Dr. R.Laxdal for supervision and help during beam tests at TRIUMF (Vancouver, CANADA), to Y.Jongen (IBA, Belgium) for useful discussions during beam tests on the CYCLONE18 and Dr. T.Kuo from TRIUMF for valuable discussions on the performance of the Multi-CUSP H- ion source.
+Authors are greatly thankful to Prof. R.Johnson from the EBCO techn.
+(Vancouver, B.C.
+CANADA) for warm reception and supervision during the job term under project TENSOR in Alabama (USA), to Dr. R.Laxdal for supervision and help during beam tests at TRIUMF (Vancouver, CANADA), to Y.Jongen (IBA, Belgium) for useful discussions during beam tests on the CYCLONE18 and Dr. T.Kuo from TRIUMF for useful advise on the performance of the CUSP ion source.